Last Updated on

 Over pruning will leave large gaps in the plant.
 However, it is recommended to remove dead or dying limbs and or branches for proper growth.

 Pyracantha plants are not really a drought tolerant it is recommended to water regularly even after establishment.

 Will grow dark green foliage with sharp thorns it grow upright.
 Highly valued for its huge masses of bright red-orange berries that create a spectacle of fall color.
 The Mohave will fruit earlier than other varieties.
-An excellent evergreen hedge, screen or accent plant.
+Can be used as an excellent evergreen hedge, screen or accent plant.
 Can also be planted in a container but its thorns are vicious and will impale almost anyone who tries to handle it.

 The Victory Pyracantha

 A good upright growing pyracantha that displays intense red berry clusters.
 And it will hold them late into the season including winter.
 An excellent choice for use as a hedge, screen, windbreak or barrier planting.
 Small, white, spring flowers produce attractive berries in the fall.

 A fast-growing upright vine valued for its huge clusters of large red berries.
 The berries will last all the way until late winter.
 It does great next to a wall or fence.
 Use it as a barrier hedge or windbreak Evergreen shrub.

 Pyracantha varieties will get diseases mainly pyracantha scab and fireblight.
 But these diseases can be treated with an all-purpose fungicide spray.
 To avoid diseases make sure the soil drains properly and keep them away from sprinkler overspray.

 Fertilize with a good all-purpose fertilizer once in spring, summer and fall for good healthy pyracantha plants.

 Insects Problems.
 The woolly aphid will attack all pyracantha varieties.
 Spray with a systemic insecticide for best results and do this at the initial sight of insects.